ADVANTICS/documentation/products/adb-pc-ac01/docs/overview.md

 - AS 4777.2 (Grid connection of energy systems via inverters)

 ### Electromagnetic Compatibility
-- EMC Class B with external filter
+- EMC Class A or B with external filter (depending on system size and requirements)

 ## Design Philosophy

-As a vertically integrated company, Advantics maintains complete control over the design and manufacturing process:
+As a vertically integrated company, ADVANTICS controls the design and manufacturing process:

 !!! note "Vertical Integration Benefits"
-    - No reliance on third-party "black boxes"
+    - No reliance on third-party "black boxes" - software or hardware
-    - Full customer control over system configuration
+    - Cybersecurity
+    - European supply chain for all critical components
     - Rapid customization and optimization
     - Comprehensive technical support
     - Long-term product availability